ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 }
 ```
-b.
-You can remove the `CreateAssetMenu` attribute once the `GameData` asset is created since only one instance is needed.
+2. You can remove the `CreateAssetMenu` attribute once the `GameData` asset is created since only one instance is needed.

 **Using GameData References**
 In your project's scripts, you'll frequently reference the `GameData` to access shared data.